nostrband/keycrux/README.md

 When `get` requests are sent, their `attestation` is parsed and if all PCR values are identical (0, 1 and 2 specify the code image and 4 specifies the EC2 instance) then the secret is returned.
 This handles the simple case of enclave reboot without code upgrades.

 If `policy` is provided to `set` then it's stored along with the `data` secret, and when `get` is received, all keys with matching `PCR4` hashes (same EC2-instance) are selected and the `get` request is checked against their `policy` rules.
-At the very least, the `policy.ref` field of the secret and `input.ref` of the request must match - this can be used to differenciate btw several enclaves on the same EC2-instance, or can be used as a secret token for closed-source apps.
+At the very least, the `policy.ref` field of the secret and `input.ref` of the request must match - this can be used to differentiate btw several enclaves on the same EC2-instance, or can be used as a secret token for closed-source apps.
 If `policy.release_pubkeys` are provided then `input.release_signatures` must include `kind:63792` events signing the new `PCR[0,1,2]` values.
-This way, when code is upgraded, each maintainer creates `kind:63792` event with the same `ref` and the new `PCR[0,1,2]` values, and those are supplied into the new enclave so that it could ask for it's keys from `keycrux`.
+This way, when code is upgraded, each maintainer creates `kind:63792` event with the same `ref` and the new `PCR[0,1,2]` values, and those are supplied into the new enclave so that it could ask for its keys from `keycrux`.

 If `policy` is provided, client must include `input` that matches the policy, this makes sure that maintainers of the `set`-ting code have approved the passing of this key to the code with the same `ref` that they might release in the future.